Edward G. Robinson is A Good Guy, Bogie Plays the Gangster, and Joan Blondell Gets a Chance at Stardom. From 1936, it's Bullets or Ballots.

-Ok, Edward G. Robinson is such a fascinating, interesting guy, I have to include a little bit about him here!
-Robinson was born in Romania.
-He and his family immigrated to the US when Robinson was 10 years old.
-He learned English at this time, and, inspired by his father’s example, firmly believed in the American Dream.
+Edward G. Robinson is a fascinating movie star.
+Born in Romania, Eddie and his family immigrated to the US when he was nine years old.
+Eddie learned English at this time, and, inspired by his father’s example, firmly believed in the American Dream.
 Through hard work and determination, Robinson became one of the most successful and respected leading men of his generation, despite his unconventional looks.
 Robinson himself once said:

 “I’m not much on face value, but when it comes to stage value, I’ll deliver for you.”

-By the time of Bullets or Ballots, Robinson had made a name for himself as the best (alongside James Cagney) gangster on screen, and Robinson appeared in a long string gangster flicks after the success of Little Caesar (1931).
-But in 1934, Hollywood created a self-imposed Production Code to regulate what was and was not morally acceptable content for films.
-Code enforcement, coupled with a push for more optimistic films with the advent of President Roosevelt’s New Deal, meant Edward G. Robisnon’s screen persona needed a make-over.
+By the time of Bullets or Ballots, Robinson had made a name for himself as the screen’s quintessential gangster.
+He appeared in a long string gangster flicks after the success of Little Caesar (1931).
+But with the advent of the Production Code Administration in 1934, coupled with a push for more optimistic films with President Roosevelt’s New Deal, Hollywood decided that Edward G. Robisnon’s screen persona needed a make-over.

 Bullets or Ballots: A Non-Gangster Role for Eddie

-Bullets or Ballots was the perfect vehicle to accomplish this: with the Johnny Blake character, Robinson could play a detective, a “good guy,” and not a gangster for once.
-But, since Blake was working undercover pretending to be a gangster, Robinson could still do and say all the mobster things on screen that audiences expected of him and wanted to see in an Edward G. Robinson film.
-Win win!
+Bullets or Ballots was the perfect vehicle to accomplish this: with the Johnny Blake character, Robinson could play a detective, a “good guy,” not a gangster for once.
+But, since Blake was working undercover pretending to be a gangster, Eddie could still do and say all the mobster things on screen that audiences expected of to see in an Edward G. Robinson film.

-Well, Robinson’s new image was short-lived, and it wasn’t long before he was back to mostly playing the familiar gangster roles.
-But Robinson is totally believable as a good guy, and thankfully, Bullets or Ballots gave Robinson the chance to show he was just as believable playing a character with a strong moral code as he was at playing a character without one.
+Eddie’s new image was short-lived, and it wasn’t long before he was back to mostly playing the familiar gangster roles.
+But as Bullets or Ballots demonstrates, Edward G. Robinson is completely believable as a good guy.

 Robinson’s Successor: Humphrey Bogart

-In many ways, Humphrey Bogart was Edward G. Robinson’s successor in the gangster genre.
+Some viewed Humphrey Bogart as Edward G. Robinson’s successor in the gangster genre.
 With Robinson playing against type in Bullets or Ballots, the gangster role of Nick “Bugs” Fenner was wide open.
-Young Bogart, fresh off his success in The Petrified Forrest (1936), rose to the occasion.
-It would still be another five years before Bogie was a bonafide star (can you believe it?!!!!), but Bullets or Ballots was the beginning of Bogart’s “gangster years” on film, the most prolific period of his career.
+Young Bogie, fresh off his success in The Petrified Forrest (1936), rose to the occasion.
+It would still be another five years before he was a bonafide star, but Bullets or Ballots marked the beginning of Bogart’s “gangster years” on film, the most prolific period of his career.

 Bullets or Ballots: Joan’s Chance at Stardom

-As I mentioned in my previous posts on the fabulous Joan Blondell, superstardom was always just out of reach!
-But if there was a time in her career that Joan was primed to become a big time star, the late 1930s was it!
+For Bullets or Ballots’ leading lady Joan Blondell, superstardom was always just out of reach.
+But if there was ever a time in her career that Joan was primed to become a big star, the late 1930s was it.

 “Now that I dress carefully and do everything a girl should do to make the most of herself and her opportunities, people show decidedly more interest in me.”

-One of those people was Dick Powell!
-Joan and Dick became a couple in 1936, and the public loved them together.
-Think of them as like a Brangelina of the 1930s!
-The public wanted to know what they ate, what they did on dates, their likes, dislikes, etc.!
 Both Joan and Dick were given greater star treatment by Warner Bros. because of their popularity as a couple.
-Joan finally received a star dressing room on the lot that included not just a room to do her makeup, but two bedrooms, a living room, fireplace, and kitchen!
-Bullets or Ballots definitely represented a high point in Joan’s career!
+Joan finally received a star dressing room on the lot.
+It included not just a room to do her makeup, but two bedrooms, a living room, a fireplace, and a kitchen.